Mitch Austin: Melbourne Victory

 On 17 June 2016, Melbourne Victory confirmed the signing of Austin as a straight swap for winger Connor Pain.

 He made an outstanding start to his Victory career, earning Man of the Match honours in the club's pre-season friendly win over Juventus at the MCG.

 Austin suffered an anterior cruciate ligament injury in training in November 2017, ruling him out for several months.

 On 1 February 2018, Austin was selected to represent Melbourne Victory in the E-League's inaugural season, alongside Mouad Zwed, becoming one of a handful of professional football players to compete in e-sports as well.

 Partick Thistle

-Austin signed with Scottish Championship club Partick Thistle in July 2019 on a one year deal.
+Austin signed with Scottish Championship club Partick Thistle in July 2019 on a one-year deal.
 Austin chose kit number 77 for the 2019–20 season.
 On 11 January 2020, Austin made his first team debut after suffering an injury in July 2019.
-Austin only made two appearances for Patrick Thistle before the season was cut short due to the COVID-19 pandemic.
+Austin only made two appearances for Partick Thistle before the season was cut short due to the COVID-19 pandemic.
 Austin left Thistle in March 2020 during the pandemic to return home to his family in Australia.

+Since his departure from Thistle, Austin has been in a state of free agency for more than five years due to an injury necessitating two cartilage transplants, during which time he has awaited suitable donors for the surgical procedures.

+Daisy Hill

+In 2025 Austin returned to football, joining semi-professional non-league club Daisy Hill who play in the North West Counties League Division One North.